 14.She sits at the door of her house, on a seat at the high places of the city,

 15.calling out to passers-by on the road, those who are making their paths straight,

-17. “Stolen waters are sweet, and bread eaten in secrecy is pleasant!”
+17.“Stolen waters are sweet, and bread eaten in secret is pleasant!”

 ¶1.
-A wise son makes for a happy father, but a foolish son is grief to his mother.
+A wise son makes a father rejoice, but a foolish son is sadness to his mother.

 2. Treasures of wickedness are of no value, but righteousness delivers from death.

 Lord will not make a righteous soul go hungry, but He will deny the desire of wicked men.

 4. A slack hand makes poor, but the hand of diligent men makes rich.

 5. He who gathers in summer is a prudent son; he who is fast asleep during harvest is a son who brings shame.